Developers configure metadata in your application. See Tracing setup for setup instructions.

 - Open the filter dropdown.

-- Look for entries prefixed with Metadata: followed by the key name (for example, “Metadata: userId”).
+- Look for entries prefixed with Metadata: followed by the key name (for example, “Metadata: environment”).

 - Select the key you want to filter by.